Keyframe animation for beginners.

 - Linear interpolation: This default creates an even, almost robotic change.

 - Hold interpolation: This change occurs suddenly at the next keyframe.

 - Bezier or Ease interpolation: This change is based on a movement curve that you can manually adjust.

 Keyframes in Adobe After Effects

 Keyframes are essential to creating animated effects and motion graphics in After Effects.
-With programs like Animate or Character Animator, you deal with only the animation portion of your production.
+With programmes like Animate or Character Animator, you deal with only the animation portion of your production.
 But with After Effects, you can composite animated elements onto real-world video clips.
-Learn all about setting, selecting, and deleting keyframes in After Effects or check out a video tutorial to get a quick rundown on creating a motion path.
+Learn all about setting, selecting and deleting keyframes in After Effects or check out a video tutorial to get a quick rundown on creating a motion path.